Jones Nursery/Nursery Place

 In the decades that followed, Clark County continued to evolve and diversify its economy.
 The growth of manufacturing, healthcare, education, and tourism have all contributed to the county's development.
 Today, Clark County stands as a vibrant community that embraces its historical roots while embracing progress and innovation.

-This timeline provides a condensed summary of the historical journey of Clark County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Clark County, Kentucky.

 • 1785: Clark County is founded and named after Revolutionary War hero George Rogers Clark.